4 Powerful Nanny Walking Methods to Boost Baby Confidence

 Sensory Integration Therapy – Healthy Children

-Floor Time Walking Techniques: Environmental Setup and Graduated Independence
+Environmental Setup and Graduated Independence:

 Experienced nannies understand that walking confidence develops through carefully graduated independence.
 They begin with maximum support and gradually reduce assistance as babies demonstrate readiness for increased challenges.